MegaOwIer/rucgraph/README.md

 # rucgraph

-This is a collection of cpp header files mainly used for graph computing tasks
+This is a library of cpp header files mainly used for graph computing tasks